 Idia "concisa" Undescribed, see Lafontaine & Schmidt 2010

-Idia "concisa" is a small gray Idia (FW length 9 - 13 mm) with whitish gray hindwings found in the northern portion of the Pacific Northwest.
+Idia "concisa" is a small, gray Idia (FW length 9 - 13 mm) found in the northern portion of the Pacific Northwest.
+It has whitish gray hindwings.
 The forewing is medium gray, darker near the costa and distal margin.
 It is marked with irregular dark basal, antemedial, and postmedial lines, a diffused median line, and a light subterminal line preceded by a dark gray shade.
 The reniform spot lacks a dark outline but is evident as the warm light ochre to reddish brown filling.
 The hindwing is lighter whitish gray marked with several irregular darker gray lines and a thin dark discal spot.

 This species is most similar to Idia aemula, a rare species in our region.
 Unlike I. "concisa," the hindwings of I. aemula are similar in darkness to the forewings.